Muhdal-Amin/cat_painting/README.md

 ### The challenge

-Build a Cat Painting and get it looking as close to the original design as possible.
+A FreeCodeCamp challenge to b uild a Cat Painting and get it looking as close to the original design as possible.

 Users should be able to: